 The manor from inside was commodious and elegant.
 It had a wood burner, library, distinct apartments, a bright chandelier, and ceiling windows that reflected a slight sheen of the sun.
 The manor was located on Church Road and Northbrook Road, and I noticed as we were departing the estate that the roads aforementioned formed a junction.

 At first, this peculiarity was not detected by me, until we passed the junction, and this eeriness had prevailed over me suddenly.
 Hitchcock had sensed something queer in my eyes and asked me what was occupying my thoughts.
 I told Hitchcock to quickly stop the carriage where we got off, and walked slowly to the junction, where these two roads connected.
 One would not distinguish anything so indiscernible from afar with the trees and that was the junction was a useful convergence that permitted entrance and exit of the area to and fro.

 I could visibly see then, the likelihood of the murderer using these roads and possible other junctions of this nature for the despicable murders.
-I told Hitchcock straightaway of this impromptu supposition of mine, and the need to have the constables patrol the junctions of the nearby roads of the region.
+I told him straightaway of this impromptu supposition of mine, and the need to have the constables patrol the junctions of the nearby roads of the region.
 He concurred with my analysis, and when we returned to Shapwick, he instructed the constables to do exactly what I had requested.